Cisco Secure Endpoint Out-of-the-Box Response Integration

 If a file is added to a Simple Custom Detection list, the cache time must expire before the detection will take effect.

-5. Choose the Base URL that matches your server.
-Enter the necessary details, including the Client ID and API Key, which were obtained earlier in this guide, and click the Activate button.
+Enter the Client ID and API Key, which were obtained in the Create API key section of the Preliminary Setup - Cisco Secure Endpoint Portal section, and click the Activate button.
 Lumu will verify the accuracy of the credentials provided.

 7. The integration is now created and active.
 Now, the Lumu Portal will display the details of the created integration: